Monday, 31 January 2022

 The thoughts arise to you only in the waking experience.
 There are no thoughts in deep sleep.

-The Soul, the Self is nothing to do with you and your thoughts and the world in which you exist.
+The Soul, the Self, has nothing to do with you and your thoughts and the world in which you exist.

 From the standpoint of the Soul, you and your thinking and your thoughts and the world in which you exist are merely an illusion created out of the Soul, the Self, which is present in the form of consciousness.